DazXL/DazXL/README.md

 - 👋 Hi, I’m @DazXL
 - 👀 I’m interested in learning all sorts of stuff
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning webdev
 - 💞️ I’m looking to collaborate on whatever I get interested
 - 📫 How to reach me: soon I will post a channel here